 The purpose of this policy is to protect the interests of the Episcopal Diocese of Dallas (Diocese), parishes and other organizations within the Diocese, and parishioners.
 Conflicts of interest, at any level, create an appearance of impropriety and an opportunity for undue influence and potential exploitation, all of which undermine the integrity of the Church, its clergy and our Christian mission.
-(See APPENDIX B: CONFLICT OF INTEREST POLICY on pg.
+(See APPENDIX A: CONFLICT OF INTEREST POLICY on pg.
 32)

-- b.
-Members of the clergy who plan to enter non-ecclesiastical employment must consult with the Canon to the Ordinary concerning the provisions of TEC Title III, Canon 9.3 (e), in order to satisfy the requirements of that Canon and protect themselves. - c.
+- Members of the clergy who plan to enter non-ecclesiastical employment must consult with the Canon to the Ordinary concerning the provisions of TEC Title III, Canon 9.3 (e), in order to satisfy the requirements of that Canon and protect themselves. - c.
 Members of the clergy who are already engaged in non-ecclesiastical employment must report annually to the Bishop. - d.
 Members of the clergy in non-ecclesiastical employment who are licensed, or desire to be licensed to function in this Diocese, must render to the Bishop a total of six modules of service (a module being defined as four hours of time) each year as a condition of their license.
 The Bishop, acting through the Canon to the Ordinary, may assign these modules to the member of the clergy as needed.
 The modules are not cumulative (i.e., do not carry over from year to year).
-No penalty accrues to the member of the clergy if the six modules are in fact not assigned in any given year.
+No penalty accrues to the member of the clergy if the six modules are in fact not assigned in any given year. - e.
+Notwithstanding the above, clergy in non-parochial employ must complete an annual report to the Bishop.